SkyCol/ODverse33/README.md

 The paper, **"ODVerse33: Is the New YOLO Version Always Better?
 A Multi-Domain Benchmark from YOLO v5 to v11"**, is now available on [*ArXiv*](http://arxiv.org/abs/2502.14314).

-We are making some updates and the datasets will be released soon.
+*Notice: We are making some updates and the datasets will be released soon.*

 A Timeline of YOLO series detectors from v1 to v11: